 They also work well for long exposure photography of moving objects producing a motion blur effect in clouds and water.

 15 Second Shutter Speed – Level 8 Aurora Activity in Iceland

 25 Second Shutter Speed – The Milky Way Over Crater Lake

-This hand movement can produce very slight motion blur which causes the image to be out of focus.
+This hand movement produces very light motion blur causing out of focus images.

 For the sharpest images, a tripod is recommended.

-Max Handheld Exposure Time = 1 / Effective Focal Length
+Max Handheld Shutter Speed = 1 / Focal Length